 PROBABLE CAUSE DIAGNOSIS SOLUTION Connector between hard drive and system board unplugged.
 When attempting to run the FDISK utility described in the HARD DISK section of this manual you get a message, INVALID DRIVE SPECIFICATION.
-Check cable running from disk to disk controller board.
-Make sure both ends are securely plugged in; check the drive type in the Standard CMOS Setup (see HARD DISK section of this manual).
 Damaged Hard Disk or Disk Controller.
 Format hard disk; if unable to do so the hard disk may be defective.
 Contact Technical Support.
 Hard Disk directory or FAT is scrambled.
 Run the FDISK program, format the hard drive (see HARD DRIVE section of manual).
 Copy data that was backed up onto Hard Drive.
 Backing up the hard drive is extremely important.
-All Hard Disk are capable of breaking down at any time.
+All Hard Disks are capable of breaking down at any time.